affinitydb/doc/pathSQL reference.md

 Affinity supports the UTF-8 encoding exclusively.
 All string data should be converted to UTF-8 before being passed to Affinity.

 ### BSTR(Binary String)
-pathSQL supports hexadecimal values, written X'val' or x'val' (with explicit quotes), where val contains hexadecimal digits (0..9, A..F, a..f), and is expected to contain an even number of digits (a leading 0 must be inserted manually for odd number of hexadecimal digits).
+pathSQL supports hexadecimal values, written X'val' (with explicit quotes and uppercase leading X), where val contains hexadecimal digits (0..9, A..F, a..f), and is expected to contain an even number of digits (a leading 0 must be inserted manually for odd number of hexadecimal digits).

-### URL
-Format: U'url_addr'

 ### Numeric Types
 The numeric types in Affinity are closer to C/C++ numeric types.